vlang/v/vlib/encoding/csv/README_csv_reader.md

 ['3', '4', '5']
 ```
 ## Quote char
-This module support quote char inside the cells, the following example show the usage:
+This example shows how to handle quoted cells:
 ```v
 import encoding.csv